ruXlab/okta-blog/_source/_posts/2020-09-24-ionic-apple-google-signin.md

 In the meantime, you can customize the Okta-hosted version of the Sign-In Widget.
 To do this, you need to create a custom domain.

-## Create a custom domain and TLS certificate with Cloudflare
+## Create a Custom Domain and TLS Certificate with Cloudflare

 To use a custom domain with Okta, you need to have access to its DNS settings and create a TLS certificate.